Attorneys for People Injured in Roadway Express Trucking Accidents

 By 2003, Roadway Express merged with the Yellow Transit Co., changing its name to Yellow Roadway Corporation.
-Six years after merging, both companies change their banner to YRC, Inc. Today, the company's rebranding maintains a strong focus on their core business, providing a wide array of shipping options including LTL (less than truckload) deliveries all across North America.
-They take a solid stance on saving the environment, and providing safe transport of cargo goods.SAFER Statistics Related To Roadway Express Crashes
+Six years after merging, both companies changed their banner to YRC, Inc. Today, the company's rebranding maintains a strong focus on their core business, providing a wide array of shipping options including LTL (less than truckload) deliveries all across North America.
+They take a solid stance on saving the environment and providing safe transport of cargo goods.

 Under the watchful eye of the U.S. DOT (Department of Transportation), the Federal Motor Carrier Safety Administration (FMCSA) maintains SAFER statistics on all trucking companies doing business in the United States.
-SAFER (Safety and Fitness Electronic Records) manages information regarding the number of employees and fleet vehicles managed by trucking companies.
+SAFER (Safety and Fitness Electronic Records) manages information regarding the number of employees and fleet vehicles operated by trucking companies.

-According to federal statistics, Roadway Express, doing business as YRC, Inc. employs over 7,300 drivers, and operates more than 4,900 large commercial trucks.
+According to federal statistics, Roadway Express, doing business as YRC, Inc. employs over 7,300 drivers and operates more than 4,900 large commercial trucks.
 These include large cargo vans, tractor-trailers, 18-wheelers, flatbeds, and semi-trucks.
 In addition to maintaining statistics, the Department of Transportation also performs routine inspections on vehicles and drivers.